Cash Basis Other Postemployment Benefits (OPEB)

 The explicit rate is the rate participating employers pay as part of the monthly premiums that subsidizes the retiree monthly premiums.
 This subsidy reduces the monthly premiums paid by the retiree.
 The explicit rate is applied to each active employee of the government, therefore it doesn’t matter how many retirees the government may have.
 The explicit rate is set for the pool as a whole and all participating employers share in the cost.

 For employers participating in the Public Employees Benefits Board (PEBB) program and LEOFF 1 employers, the Office of the State Actuary provides on-line valuation tools (see link above).

 Only PEBB member employers can use the PEBB tool.
 If you provide OPEB through any other plan, work with your actuary to get your own actuarial valuation.
 Only LEOFF 1 employers can use the LEOFF 1 tool.
 LEOFF 2 employers who provide OPEB should work with their actuaries to get their own actuarial valuations.

 If you provide OPEB through any other plans or are uncertain about whether or not an arrangement qualifies as OPEB, please contact the SAO HelpDesk for guidance.

 When will the BARS Cash Manual OPEB Section and Notes be updated?

-The BARS Cash Manual will be updated to reflect these changes for the 2019 annual reporting requirements.
-The update will occur in January 2020.
+The BARS Cash Manual has been updated to reflect these changes for the 2019 annual reporting requirements.
+See the links above.

 Please contact SAO via the HelpDesk for assistance.